 Both types of topwater frogs have specific techniques to fish them.
 I generally opt for a buzz frog for more sparse vegetation and go with a hollow plastic frog when fishing the jungles, but this is not always the case, let the fish tell you what type of action they want on a given day.

 Hollow plastic frogs have been around for decades and have put countless lunkers in the boat, but many anglers still blow them off as gimmick baits, but this is ridiculous.
 These baits can be absolutely deadly and almost always produce the biggest fish of the day.
-The new age topwater frogs are as lifelike as it gets and come with the sharpest hooks available, making them a great choice in a frog infested lake.
+The new age topwater frogs are as lifelike as it gets and comes with the sharpest hooks available, making them a great choice in a frog-infested lake.

 As with many other types of bass lures, one of the most important things to keep in mind is to make multiple casts to the same area with different presentations.
 Also, if a fish missed your bait, do not give up.
 After I miss a fish or the fish misses my bait, I will make up to 5 casts to the same exact spot.
 If I do not get a hit in those casts I will let the spot rest for 15 to 45 minutes, because I know that fish is still there and will hit, especially if it felt no hooks.

 The best technique is to find the extremely aggressive fish that set the hook themselves.
 While this is not normal, it does happen more often than you would expect.
-The best way to prepare for this is keeping you hooks very sharp, otherwise you have slim chance of an auto-hookset.
+The best way to prepare for this is keeping your hooks very sharp, otherwise, you have a slim chance of an auto-hookset.

 Setting the hook with these types of lures, especially hollow plastic frogs, can be extremely frustrating.
 Try to keep your cool and not let it get to you.
 I know this sounds ridiculous, but fishing is fishing, you can’t always get what you want.
 My best advice to keeping your cool is to mumble profanity under your breath or, if no one is around, scream it as loud as you can.
 If profanity is not for you, maybe take a few deep breaths.
 This will help you get your frustrations out without the guilt of profanity.
 I definitely do not advise anyone to smack their rod tip into the water, against the boat, or into rocks, like some of my friends.